ericjeker/sfml-space-invaders/README.md

 - [ ] Spawn enemies, enemy movements, enemy system (EnemyMovement)
   - [ ] The enemies should move horizontally, they should not go out of the screen
   - [ ] Enemies should shoot bullets randomly
-  - [ ] If the enemies reach the bottom of the screen, game over-
+  - [ ] If the enemies reach the bottom of the screen, the game is over
   - [ ] Different enemy types with varying behaviors and health points
 - [ ] Add a score system
-- [ ] Add a high score system, save to disk
+- [ ] Add a high-score system, save to disk
-- [ ] Replace enemies and player with sprites
+- [ ] Replace enemies and the player with sprites
 - [ ] Power-ups (shields, weapon upgrades, extra lives)
-  - [ ] Increase spread of main weapon
+  - [ ] Increase spread of the main weapon
   - [ ] Rockets, with recharge time
   - [ ] Shields
   - [ ] Extra lives, extra health